 All About Muscle Cramps

-Most of us have experienced the pain of a muscle cramp.
-Maybe you called it "charley horse," especially if the cramp was in your calf.
+Most of us have experienced the pain of a muscle cramp or "charley horse."
+Muscle

 These are other common causes of muscle cramps: